sarafiskray/sarafiskray.github.io/recipe.md

 <img src="images/csfair2018.jpg?raw=true">

-We were pretty proud of this project so we presented it at the 2018 UVM CS Fair.
+We presented this project at the 2018 UVM CS Fair.
 I'm on the right.